TimHopg/obsidian/Makefile.md

 Makefiles are whitespace sensitive

-`CFLAGS = -Wall -Wextra -Werror -I../include` - warning flags and `-I` include flag which specifies the folder where header files will be stored
+`CFLAGS = -Wall -Wextra -Werror -I../include` - warning flags and `-I` include flag which specifies the folder where header files will be stored.
+One directory up, relative to `SRC` files.

 `target: dependencies
 ``	action